pratik-choudhari/Learning-R/README.md

 7. Issue a pull request from forked repo to this repo.
 8. Get your name in CONTRIBUTING.md!

+__Note: Add dataset only in zip format and if size less than an MB, else add link to the dataset in a readme file.__

 Added:
 - Datatypes
 - Conditions and loops